junpeihonma/TUS-Echo/README.md

 TUS-ECHO: COLLECTION OF REAL ECHO DATA

-To the best of our knowledge, there is no publicly available dataset that can be used to evaluate the performance of ultrasonic echo-based depth estimation.
 We therefore build a data collection system and collect a real echo dataset, which we call TUS-Echo.
 Data Collection System.
-The overview of our data collection system is shown in Fig. 3a.
+The overview of our data collection system is shown in figure below.

 Our system consists of sensors and sound acquisition devices mounted on a stable cart with suspension.
 Four omni-directional ultrasonic microphones (Earthworks M30) are mounted in a tetrapod shape using clamp arms, and these and